Diosk2k/dv_carcheck/README.md

 # DV Carcheck

-## Dokumentation
+## Documentation
-Das Skript soll die Existenz von Fahrzeugen mit doppelten Nummernschildern und passenden Modellen in der Spielumgebung verhindern.
-Die Methode unterscheidet sich je nachdem, ob diese Prüfung kontinuierlich durchgeführt wird (alwaysCheck is true) oder nur während der Erstellung neuer Entitäten.
+The script aims to prevent the existence of vehicles with duplicate license plates and matching models in the game environment.
+The method differs depending on whether this check is performed continuously (alwaysCheck is true) or only during the creation of new entities.

-## Installationsoptionen
+## Installation Options

-#### installieren 1
+#### Install 1

-  Verwenden Sie es als einzelne Ressource
+  Use it as a standalone resource

-#### installieren 2
+#### Install 2

-  Sie können auch den Code aus Server.lua in die Ressource Ihrer Wahl einbinden
+  You can also incorporate the code from Server.lua into the resource of your choice

-## Ersteller
+## Creator

 - [@Diosk](https://github.com/Diosk2k)